joshbuchea/joshbuchea.com/_posts/2016-04-10-react-native-set-rootview-background-color.md

 ---
 layout: post
-title: Change RootView Background Color in a React Native App
+title: "React Native: Set RootView Background Color"
 ---

 In the RootView of a React Native app, the default background color is white.
 We can change this to another color by following the steps below.